Git - Command line tool

 Viewing Commits

-To view the commits in your repository, you can use the git log command.
+command.
 By default, this will show you a list of commits with their SHA, author, date, and commit message.
-You can use the --one-line flag to show a condensed version of the log:
+You can use the --one-line

 git log --one-line

-To exit the log view, you can press q.
+To exit the log view, you can press q

 Customize the output of git log

-To view the commit history of a repository, you can use the git log command.
+command.
 This command shows the commit history in a chronological order, with the most recent commit at the top.
-By default, the git log command shows the commit hash, author, date, and commit message.
+By default, the git log

-You can customize the output of the git log command by using options such as --oneline, --graph, --author, and --since.
+You can customize the output of the git log

-For example, to show the commit history in a single line with the commit hash and commit message, you can use the --oneline option:
+For example, to show the commit history in a single line with the commit hash and commit message, you can use the --oneline

 git log --oneline

-To show the commit history as a graph, you can use the --graph option:
+To show the commit history as a graph, you can use the --graph

 git log --graph

-To filter the commit history by author, you can use the --author option:
+To filter the commit history by author, you can use the --author

 git log --author=<author name>

-To filter the commit history by a specific time period, you can use the --since option:
+To filter the commit history by a specific time period, you can use the --since

 git log --since=<time period>